galenmarchetti/jupyter-notebook-package/README.md

 # Jupyter Notebook + Database + Streamlit App

-This is a free, local prototyping tool for Python developers crunching data and making visualizations, using Jupyter and Streamlit.
+This is a free, local prototyping tool for Python developers crunching data and making visualizations.
+It connects using Jupyter, a database of your choice, and Streamlit seamlessly for you.

 Specifically, this is a [Kurtosis](https://github.com/kurtosis-tech/kurtosis) package that deploys: